AuroraMaster/react-native-ohos-library/en/react-native-vibration-feedback.md

 3. RNOH：0.77.18; SDK：HarmonyOS 5.1.0.150 (API Version 12); IDE：DevEco Studio 6.0.0.858; ROM：6.0.0.112;
 4. RNOH：0.77.18; SDK：HarmonyOS 5.1.0.150 (API Version 12); IDE：DevEco Studio 6.0.0.858; ROM：5.0.0.102;

+### Permission Requirements

+- This library involves the Bluetooth system control function.
+Therefore, you need to configure the corresponding permission in the **module.json5** file in the **entry/src/main** directory when using the corresponding APIs.
+Some permissions need to be requested from users in a pop-up window.
+For details about the permission configuration, see [Application Access Control](https://gitee.com/openharmony/docs/blob/master/zh-cn/application-dev/security/AccessToken/Readme-CN.md#/openharmony/docs/blob/master/zh-cn/application-dev/security/AccessToken/app-permission-mgmt-overview.md)。

+- Some functions and APIs of this library require the **normal** permission **ohos.permission.VIBRATE**.
 ## API

 > [!tip] The **Platform** column indicates the platform where the properties are supported in the original third-party library.